RAttab/reflect/README.md

 also keeps track of the reference-ness as well as the const-ness of each function parameter.
 In other words, whenever a reflected object is manipulated, it is done through function calls which are checked for type, reference-ness and const-ness at runtime.
-The rules emulated are relatively similar to what the C++ standard allows which means that Reflect also uses the proper hand-off method for the giving argument-parameter pair (copy, move or reference).
+The rules emulated are relatively similar to what you would expect from a regular function call which means that the proper hand-off method (copy, move or reference) is used for the given argument-parameter pair.

 What about that traits thing?
 Traits in Reflect are tags that can be associated with types and functions.
 They allow library writters to define concepts which